CSL6833

 • Including parents and families in the overall treatment of issues in children and adolescents.

-• Clarifying protocols for addressing serious developmental, behavioral or interpersonal issues that the profession has identified as being a high priority.
+• Clarifying protocols for addressing serious developmental, behavioral or interpersonal issues that the profession has identified as being high priority.

 • Writing and maintaining appropriate documentation of counseling work with children and adolescents.